-Our grade school arranges with a local caterer, "Opulicious", to provide hot lunches, ordered monthly and paid directly to the caterer by mail.
+Our grade school arranges to provide hot lunches, ordered monthly and paid monthly.
 Students may bring their own lunch daily, if they so desire.
 Refrigeration and/or use of the kitchen are not available for student lunches.

 Lunch orders are not refundable for days absent or field trips.